 Exercise around the house provides bearded dragons with healthy stimulation allowing them to learn new things – they particularly like to climb curtains!

+Will a bearded dragon run away?
 To summarise, bearded dragons do often run away from their owners but there are lots of things you can do to stop this from happening.

 The most important thing is to ensure their environment meets their needs: make sure they’re not too hot or cold, they’re not hungry, they’re not frightened by other pets and they have everything they need.

 With all their needs met, you can begin working on bonding.
 Spend some time with your pet, handle him correctly and you’ll be fine!

 My name is Andy Baines and I am the owner and writer here at Super Crazy Pets.